GoogleCloudPlatform/service-extensions/callouts/python/README.md

 Tests can be run with:
 ```
-pytest test_server.py
+pytest
 ```

 # Building Docker

-Since the Docker image requires certificates from `ssl_creds` we build our image from the parent directory.
-So, to build the docker image from this current directory; run:
+To build the example docker images call `docker build -f` with a path to the example Dockerfile from this directory:
 ```
-cd ..
-docker build -f ./python/Dockerfile -t service-callout-example .
+docker build -f ./extproc/example/grpc/Dockerfile -t service-callout-example-python .
 ```

 And to run the image: